 Amira left Egypt for the first time a year ago when she moved to Vancouver.
 She graduated from the Faculty of Languages and she developed the passion of language teaching from her first year in university.
 Amira worked as an Arabic-English translator first, then shifted her career to do the thing she loves most, which is teaching languages.
-In Egypt she used to be an English teacher and when she moved to Canada she started to teach Arabic as a second language.
-In Canada she developed more appreciation for the value of volunteering and helping people.
+In Egypt, she used to be an English teacher and when she moved to Canada she started to teach Arabic as a second language.
+In Canada, she developed more appreciation for the value of volunteering and helping people.
 She volunteered as an ESL teacher for refugees and proudly began her facilitating career with Language Partners BC.

-Franny is a facilitator with LPBC with Mu Yang for the Wednesday mixed language session at Little Mountain Neighbourhood House.
+Franny was a facilitator with LPBC with Mu Yang for the Wednesday mixed language session at Little Mountain Neighbourhood House.
 She grew up on Bowen Island and has lived and worked in a variety of places such as Istanbul, Turkey, and Liwonde, Malawi.
 Franny is completing her double major in International Relations and Environmental Geography at UBC and works for the UBC tandem Language Learning Program at UBC's Global Lounge.
 Her favourite thing about LPBC is making new friends and sharing commonalities and differences in different languages.

 Mu is a civil designer, designing civil and electrical infrastructures for Greater Vancouver.
 Only recently arrived in Canada, he loves to make friends and try new sports like skiing, and traveling.
-He is a facilitator with LPBC’s program at Little Mountain Neighbourhood House, helping neighbours to exchange culture and build the community.
+He was a facilitator with LPBC’s program at Little Mountain Neighbourhood House, helping neighbours to exchange culture and build the community.
 Mu's greatest passion is to serve the public, and he looks forward to any volunteering opportunities or joining the government or a political party.

 Yi Lin Huang